webplatform/docs-wpd/Content/Topic_Pages/index.md

 Whatever way of populating the page you choose, make sure the TOC is easy to follow and makes sense.
 I did the concepts page manually, because I found that just generating the article list automatically didn't give enough control, and it didn't look very good either.
 For example, to list all the concept pages I used this:

 <pre>{{Special:PrefixIndex/concepts/}}</pre>

+It's a good tool for making sure that you don't miss any pages of a given topic, but I wouldn't recommend it for final presentation.
+Have we got some kind of tool to alert us to new pages being created, so we can make sure to add them to the landing pages?